Tahera1980/Practice/README.md

 # Practice
-Practicing to add exixting folders into github repositories
+Practicing to add existing folders into github repositories